 Jim is authentic, knowledgeable (in so many areas), and intuitive.
 I have seen him concisely and clearly speak into many lives and situations.
 I am grateful for the years of his influence in my life.
 MJ Richards, Non-profit Administrator, Al Hociema, Morocco, North Africa

 I have known Jim for almost a decade.
 From the genesis of our relationship, he has been focused on helping me maximize my potential.
 Pragmatic, creative, and honest, Jim conducts himself with Spirit-led excellence.
 Jim truly wants his expertise and tools to benefit a person or organization so that they are as successful as they can be.
 I have always found him to be an exceptional listener and very wise on a broad range of topics.
 I would strongly recommend Jim to anyone trying to ‘figure it out’ in internships, leadership, mentoring, campus ministry, camping, and in variety of other areas.
-Vincent Burens, Executive Vice President/COO, Coalition for Christian Outreach, Pittsburgh PA
+Vincent Burens, Consultant, Pittsburgh PA

 In my experience, working under Jim’s management for a few years was a great time for me to see and learn about strong servant leadership.
 He values collaboration within the work group and during those years he made every effort to build up the team by allowing each of us to utilize our personal skills, thereby underpinning the organization with the appropriate people in just the right positions (whether we knew it at the time, or not!).
 While completely attuned to caring for the larger organization we worked for, including making the tough decisions and hard calls, one of Jim’s greatest attributes is his genuine and deep care for the individual.
 In addition to his friendship, I have also carried with me the excellent living example I picked up from watching and listening to him throughout those years on his staff, applying it to both my professional and personal life.
 Marty Lunde, PhD, University of Edinburgh, Edmonds WA